-Complete the following steps to move a single WLAN from its current WLAN zone to a different zone:
+To move a WLAN from its current WLAN zone to a different zone, perform the following:

-- 1. From the main menu, go to Network > Wireless > Wireless LANs, and locate the WLAN zone that you want to move to a different WLAN zone. - 2.
+- 1. Click Network > Wireless > Wireless LANs, and select the WLAN zone from the list to move another WLAN zone. - 2.
 Click More and select Move.

-The Select Destination Management Domain dialog box is displayed. - 3.
-Select the destination WLAN zone and click OK.
+This displays the Select Destination Management Domain dialog box.

+3. Select the destination WLAN zone and click OK.